aracnid/datasci/03_getting-and-cleaning-data/project/CodeBook.md

 6. Then the `activity_num` column was dropped.
 7. The test data was read into a data frame by repeating steps 1-6 on the test data set.
 8. The training data frame was combined with the test data frame to form the full data set.
-9. Using the "ddply" function on the full data set, the data frame was split on `subject` and `activity` and a column-wise mean was calculated on each feature variables.
+9. Using the `ddply()` function on the full data set, the data frame was split on `subject` and `activity` and a column-wise mean was calculated on each feature variables.
 The result was returned as another data frame.
 10. Finally, the averages data frame was written to the file **tidy.txt**.

 ### R Script Variables